 One thing that makes Sézane unique is that they have capsule collections throughout the year, of limited-edition styles, in blouses, skirts, pants, suits, jewelry, jeans, bags, everything in a just a few different prints and color-ways that sell out fast.
 But, the idea is quality over quantity so you are getting something really special.
 I wore the Sarina Jacket and Gustav trouser, perhaps my favorite suit ever, in nude, which is the softest rosy pink.
 When I saw that they had nude loafers to match, I couldn’t resist.
 I also wore this look to my interview to show I had been a fan and customer from the get-go.
 I’m a big fan of their denim and camisoles that are an easy, pretty layer with virtually any look.
 I love how the lace peeks out from under a jacket or one of their sweaters.
 I also paired the cami and jacket with their 1970’s crop flare jeans and Jack sneakers in nude.

-The pajama chic, Elisha button-down is so on-trend as a style that’s been everywhere with the Le Brut Sexy jeans, and my own satin mules.
-I had to have this Florence Jumpsuit that is just dripping with effortless, cool-girl chic.
+The pajama chic, Elisha button-down in white, shown above, is so on-trend as a blouse style that’s been everywhere which I paired with the Le Brut Sexy jeans, and my own satin mules.
+I had to have this Florence Jumpsuit also pictured above that is just dripping with effortless, cool-girl chic.
 What’s more effortless that throwing on a jumpsuit?
 Am I right?
 And in silk?
 So chic.
 I just had to wear it for the event with the croco leather Nicolas circle bag.
 All the styles I’m wearing are part of their capsule collections that sell out quick but there is also a mainstay collection called La Liste with jeans, bags and shoes of some of their most classic pieces you can shop any time.
 If you haven’t shopped Sézane before be sure to check out them out online, follow on Instagram and visit their stores in New York, Paris, and I’m excited to announce coming to Los Angeles this fall!
 Bonjour!